SITXFSA002 – PARTICIPATE IN SAFE FOOD HANDLING PRACTICES

 The Student Handbook details your rights and responsibilities, as well as our complaints and appeals process.

-You will need access to a computer or laptop or tablet device with internet connectivity to complete this training.
+You will need access to a workplace kitchen, computer or laptop or tablet device with internet connectivity to complete this training.

 SITXFSA002 is commonly known as the Food Safety Supervisor unit of competency for food safety training within the Hospitality sector.
 It includes food safety practices such as how to follow Food Safety Programs & HACCP, store food safely, prepare food safely, provide safe single use items, maintain a clean environment and dispose of food safely.
 People at many levels use this skill in the workplace during the course of their daily activities, including cooks, chefs, caterers, kitchen hands and food and beverage attendants.